 This entry was posted in Pets

 You will put a personal link to our website somewhere on your platform.
-If someone clicks on the link and goes on to place an order, we will give you your commission!
+If someone clicks on the link and goes on to place an order, you will earn commission!

 What are the benefits of the Omlet Affiliate Programme?

-- First and foremost, you can earn money from very little effort, and turn your website, blog or email marketing campaigns into an income.
+- First and foremost, you can earn money by turning your website, blog or email marketing campaigns into an income.

 - There are no start-up or running costs, you can start earning straight away.